PalisadoesFoundation/pattoo/docs/cli.rst

 Creating Translation Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a new translation group use the ``bin/pattoo_cli.py create key_pair_translation`` command.
+To create a new translation group use the ``bin/pattoo_cli.py create key_translation`` command.

 .. code-block:: text

-  $ bin/pattoo_cli.py create key_pair_translation --description "Stock Market Symbol Translations"
+  $ bin/pattoo_cli.py create key_translation --description "Stock Market Symbol Translations"

 In this case we create a new translation group with the name "Stock Market Symbol Translations"